Indezine Logo

 OS: Mac OS X

-When launched, PowerPoint 365 for Mac typically opens with Backstage View.
+When launched, PowerPoint typically opens with Backstage view, that has several tabs to be used for various functions.
 If you want to create a new presentation, you can do so using the New tab.
 If you want to work on any of the already created presentations, you can open them by using the various options in the Open tab.
 Unlike in Windows versions of PowerPoint, PowerPoint 365 for Mac has no Close tab.
-In this tutorial, we explore the Open tab (see Figure 1):

 Open tab of Backstage view in PowerPoint 365 for Mac